Share of Search analysis

 The original research by both Les Binet and James Hankins was indeed done using Google Trends data, their approach was different from what most people discovering Share of Search do.
 Here are the main differences:

 Les’ automotive research, kicking off Share of Search, was done over a period of 13 years.
 This meant he had both search and sales figures for a rather extended period.
-Most people using Google trends now, don’t have the sales numbers over such long time periods.
+Most people using Google trends now, don’t have the sales numbers over such long time periods.12 month rolling averages:

 Unlike most people using Google Trends and expecting to find similar curves in both search trends and sales, Hankins and Binet looked at long term trend lines in both data sets that showed clear correlation.